aclark4life/dj-m/README.md

-# dj-click
+# dj-m

 > "A task runner for all seasons." —Alex

-`dj-click` is a task runner for Django MongoDB development.
+`dj-m` is a task runner for Django MongoDB development.
 It is a wrapper around `click` that provides a way to run tasks for Django MongoDB development.

 ## Requirements